 02You Must Have Surplus Funds to Invest

 As each new opportunity appears, you can react on a larger scale than your previous investments.
 That's called compounding.
-It's when the interest, dividends, and capital gains your money has earned begin to generate their own interest, dividends, and capital gains, and on and on in a virtuous cycle.
-It's how $10,000 can grow to $2,890,000 over 50 years at 12 percent.
+It's when the interest, dividends and capital gains your money has earned begin to generate their own interest, dividends and capital gains, and on and on in a virtuous cycle.
+It's how $10,000 can grow to $2,890,000 over 50 years at 12%.

 Commentator Larry Kudlow pointed out one of the great truths years ago when he said that profits are nothing more than margins times revenue.
 The profoundness of that statement is sometimes lost by its simplicity.
-The only way you can have more money left over at the end of the month is to either increase revenue (your paycheck, business sales, billable hours, or whatever it is that provides funds to cover your bills) or decrease costs.
+The only way you can have more money left over at the end of the month is to either increase revenue (your paycheck, business sales, billable hours or whatever it is that provides funds to cover your bills) or decrease costs.
 That's it.
 Write it down.
 Frame it.
 It's that remarkable.
 Your choices are to increase revenue, cut costs, or both.

 03Taxes Matter — A Lot

-The basic premise is that those with little or no wealth generate a lot of taxable income, while those who end up financially independent generate large unrealized gains in the form of real estate appreciation, unrealized capital gains, and profits made through tax-advantaged or tax-free accounts such as a Roth IRA or 401(k).
+The basic premise is that those with little or no wealth generate a lot of taxable income, while those who end up financially independent generate large unrealized gains in the form of real estate appreciation, unrealized capital gains and profits made through tax-advantaged or tax-free accounts such as a Roth IRA or 401(k).

 An illustration is in order.
 A physician earning $250,000 per year is going to get taxed heavily, probably paying $95,000 in taxes for a net income of $155,000.
 Yet, if he had earned the same amount from within a pension plan or IRA, he wouldn't pay a single penny in taxes.

-04True Wealth Is Control Over Your Time
+04Control Over Your Time

-05Grades Have No Correlation With Wealth and Financial Independence
+05Grades Have No Correlation with Wealth and Financial Independence

-According to decades of extensive research by Thomas J. Stanley, Ph.D., author of The Millionaire Next Door, the grades one earns in school have no correlation with the economic wealth and success other than in the medical and legal professions.
+According to decades of extensive research by Thomas J. Stanley, Ph.D., author of “The Millionaire Next Door”, the grades one earns in school have no correlation with the economic wealth and success other than in the medical and legal professions.
 That's not to say education isn't important — it is!
-More than 90 percent of American millionaires did, in fact, graduate with an undergraduate degree.
+More than 90% of American millionaires did, in fact, graduate with an undergraduate degree.

 Therefore, they have no idea what it takes to achieve financial independence and buy into the great myth that good students go further in life.
-They pitifully measure analytical intelligence only and not the creative intelligence that is responsible for sparking innovations, societal advancements, and the opportunity to craft solutions in niche markets that everyone else misses.
+They pitifully measure analytical intelligence only and not the creative intelligence that is responsible for sparking innovations, societal advancements and the opportunity to craft solutions in niche markets that everyone else misses.

-Statistically, if you want to guess who is going to be wealthy and financially independent, you'd be more likely finding a self-sufficient student in wood shop class who paid for his own car, gets decent (but not spectacular) grades, has a job, and enjoys what he does than selecting someone from the honor roll.
-It's counterintuitive, but it's true.
+Statistically, if you want to guess who is going to be wealthy and financially independent, you'd be more likely finding a self-sufficient student in wood shop class who paid for his own car, gets decent (but not spectacular) grades, has a job and enjoys what he does than selecting someone from the honor roll.
+It's counterintuitive, but it's often true.

 06Financial Independence Takes a Complimentary Spouse

 Marry the wrong person and the emotional, financial, and social toll it can take on your life will overwhelm almost any progress you can make in your career or pocketbook.
-As you try to build a life, he or she will be out spending your money on status symbols, making it nearly impossible for you to achieve financial independence.
+As you try to build a life, he or she will be out spending your money, making it nearly impossible for you to achieve financial independence.

 It may sound surprising, but a tremendous amount of success is based on proper temperament and psychology.
-How can you focus on your work and creating the life about which you always dreamed if you are worrying about the situation at home?
-For more information, after you've finished this step-by-step to financial independence, read Love and Money.
+How can you focus on your work and creating the life about which you always dreamed if you are worried about the situation at home?
+For more information, after you've finished this guide for financial independence, read Love and Money.

 07Niche Markets Aren't Glamorous — But They Are Lucrative

 Conjure up images of a multi-millionaire.
 What do you see?
 High-tech 20-somethings on a yacht?
 Molecular biologists?
-Although there are a few, most of the big money is in industries such as waste management (garbage), pizza, clothing stores, trailer parks, candles, and shipping.
+Although there are a few, most of the big money is in industries such as waste management (garbage), pizza, clothing stores, trailer parks, candles and shipping.

 There's nothing sexy about selling fifty-cent flip-flops and bottles of cheap cologne in small towns but Walton was on a mission to bring affordable goods to everyday Americans.
 He was a man possessed with vision.
 He built his company one store at a time — one might even say one checkout at a time — with no fanfare or red carpet walks.

 Business owners represent a disproportionately large segment of the millionaire population.
-It's hard to believe, but there's a good chance that the biggest hardware store owner or plumber in your town has a net worth many times that of you highest-paid doctor.
+It's hard to believe, but there's a good chance that the biggest hardware store owner or plumber in your town has a net worth many times that of the highest-paid doctor.
 Part of the reason is a concept we've discussed called capitalized earnings.
 Another is something Dr. Stanley mentioned in his book.
 Doctors are pressured to buy status symbols to convince their patients they are successful.
 Not the plumber.
 He can put more money into his retirement accounts.
 Over decades, the result is millions in additional wealth for the guy who unclogged toilets instead of arteries.
 That's not something you learn about in school.

 08Support Your Productive Children — Not the Losers

-Think of the incentive system you setup!
+Think of the incentive system you set up!
 One son becomes a physician and one daughter an attorney and you say they don't "need" your money, while at the same time you provide free rent, board, and bailouts for their sibling, who sits at home in credit card debt and unable to find work.

 The “parent” figure in the parable comes back and gives more to those who successfully invested and grew their wealth, telling the one that failed to achieve these that he was "wicked" and "lazy".